 Did you know?
-When 100 compressed air leaks are found and sized, a tight system should average around 3 cfm each.
-A typical system should average around 4 cfm each and a high leak system should average around 5 cfm each.
+When 100 compressed air leaks are found and sized, a tight system should average around 3 CFM each.
+A typical system should average around 4 CFM each and a high leak system should average around 5 CFM each.
 The numbers above or below these levels should have a clear explanation!
 (Source)

-Specialized equipment and a skilled technician are required for reliable compressed air leak identification, especially in loud environments.
+Specialized equipment and a skilled technician should be deployed for reliable compressed air leak identification, especially in loud environments.
 Ultrasonic leak detection devices are the best tool to recognize compressed air leaks.
 Their regular use can help maintain consistent and high functionality of a compressed air system.
 Regular leak audits reduce wasted energy expenses, unnecessary wear on air compressors and help prevent air compressor downtime.

 Since air leaks are almost impossible to see, other methods must be used to locate them.
 The best way to detect leaks is to use an ultrasonic acoustic detector, which can recognize the high-frequency hissing sounds associated with air leaks.

-Cost ($/year) = motor bhp x .746 x hours of operation (per year) x electric rate ($/kwh) / motor efficiencyPreventative maintenance helps solve problems before they have the opportunity to derail any projects: Click To Tweet
+Cost ($/year) = motor bhp x .746 x hours of operation (per year) x electric rate ($/kWh) / motor efficiency

-Leakage (cfm free air) = [V x (P1-P2)/(Tx14.7)] x 1.25
+Leakage (CFM free air) = [V x (P1-P2)/(Tx14.7)] x 1.25

-- Where: V is in cubic feet
+- V is in cubic feet

-- P1 and P2 are in psg
+- P1 and P2 are in PSG

 - T is in minutes